-The Governors play a very important role in the running of Kirk Fenton CE Primary School, supporting Mrs Curry and all of the staff.
+The Governors play a very important role in the running of Kirk Fenton CE Primary School, supporting Mrs Williams and all of the staff.

 Who we are